01 of 17

 Batavia Lettuce (a.k.a.
 French Crisp or Summer Crisp)

 As one of its other names would suggest, Batavia lettuce is more tolerant of warmer weather than many salad greens.
-It stays crisp and doesn't bolt (and turn bitter) as easily as other lettuces, so is a favorite with summer gardeners who want to keep themselves in lettuce all season long.
+It stays crisp and doesn't bolt (flower) and turn bitter as easily as other lettuces, so is a favorite with summer gardeners who want to keep themselves in lettuce all season long.

 04 of 17

 These tight, compact heads are packed with flavor and crunch.
-While a popular way to eat endive is slowly and carefully braised to caramelized brown perfection, endive adds a solid crunch to any salad, whether on their own as in this Endive Kumquat Salad, or mixed with other greens.
-They tend to have a bit of a bitter edge, so know your audience or use them sparingly with other salad greens.
+While a popular way to eat endive is slowly and carefully braised to caramelized brown perfection, endive also adds a solid crunch to any salad, whether on its own or mixed with other greens.
+It tends to have a bit of a bitter edge, so know your audience or use them sparingly with other salad greens.

 Since most Belgian endive is now grown indoors (it used to be grown buried in sand to keep the leaves white), it's a great option come dead of winter when you're craving that satisfying fresh-leaf crunch.Continue to 5 of 17 below.